 The authority should be encoded only if its presence in the dataset conveys information that is useful to the end user.
 In S-131 this is expected to be the general case, but there may be exceptions, such as when the authority is open for business but a particular location under its jurisdiction is closed at certain times of day.

-Since Authority also has an information association to ContactDetails (X.X), it is in principle possible to link a location to both an Authority and ContactDetails as well as linking the location to the same ContactDetails.
+Since Authority also has an information association to ContactDetails (Figure 4.13), it is in principle possible to link a location to both an Authority and ContactDetails as well as linking the location to the same ContactDetails.
 Such linking is permissible but will generally be redundant and should, if possible, be avoided as unnecessary duplication.
 It may be done in situations where contact details for an operating authority are different from contact details for the service it operates.

 Figure 4.13 also shows associations between service features and Authority.
 Authority-ContactDetails associations are omitted to reduce clutter.